warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/cross-compile/libre_anyka_app/README.md

 The http server is waiting for requests in a separate thread.

-RTSP stream runs on separate thread (framerate does suffer a bit if many JPEGs are requested)
+RTSP stream runs on separate thread.

 ## Usage